evkx/evkx.github.io/content/models/bmw/i4/i4_eDrive40/_index.md

 ## Performance

-The BMW i4 eDrive40 delivers a solid performance with a maximum power of 250 kW (340 hp / 335 bhp) and a total torque of 430 Nm (317 ft-lb).
+The BMW i4 eDrive40 delivers a solid performance with a maximum power of 250 kW (340 hp / 335 bhp) and a total torque of 430 Nm (317 lb-ft).
 It can accelerate from 0 to 100 km/h (0 to 62 mph) in 5.7 seconds and reaches a top speed of 190 km/h (118 mph), making it competitive within its class.

 ## Battery, range, and charging

-The electric vehicle features a high-capacity battery with a gross capacity of 83,9 kWh and a net usable capacity of 80,7 kWh, providing an 3,2 kWh buffer (3.6%) for battery protection.
+The high-capacity battery has a gross capacity of 83,9 kWh and a net usable capacity of 80,7 kWh, providing an 3,2 kWh buffer (3.8%) for battery protection.

 Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range varies between 590 to 493 km (367-306 miles), depending on the specific configuration and options, such as wheel size.
 Larger wheels, for instance, can increase energy consumption and subsequently reduce the overall range.
 The vehicle's energy consumption is rated at 13.7 kWh/100 km for the base model and 16.4 kWh/100 km for the top-tier model under the WLTP test cycle.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.